 Childbirth, weight fluctuations and certain medical conditions can stretch the muscles of the vagina and surrounding tissues, causing them to become lax and, in some cases, protrude out of the vaginal opening.
 Women choose vaginal rejuvenation surgery for their own personal reasons.
 This procedure:

 Pelvic organ prolapse is a pelvic disorder that can result from hysterectomy, childbirth or menopause and commonly causes vaginal laxity.
-Surgical correction of this medical condition, which often includes vaginal tightening, is usually covered by medical insurance.
+Surgical correction of this medical condition, which often includes vaginal rejuvenation and tightening, is usually covered by medical insurance.
 However, when the patient does not have the diagnosis of symptomatic prolapse, the surgery is considered elective and is generally not covered.

 Our providers perform vaginal rejuvenation as an outpatient procedure in the fully accredited Pearl SurgiCenter.
 The patient is placed under general anesthesia, but is able to breathe on her own (not intubated), under the care of a certified anesthesia provider.
 The procedure is performed through an incision in the perineum, which allows the surgeon to tighten the deep underlying muscles and supporting tissues, as well as the opening of the vagina and the perineum.
 Unlike most doctors who perform superficial tightening of the vaginal opening and repair of the perineum, our doctors also reconstruct the deep vaginal muscles and supporting structures.
 The procedure is typically complete in 1 to 2 hours.